 - a full lipid panel

 - a full thyroid panel

 - and more

-(And if you don’t know what those mean, don’t worry.
-I’ll teach you all about them in Full Body Systems!)
+If you don’t know what those mean, don’t worry.
+I’ll teach you all about them in Full Body Systems!

 Perhaps most importantly, serum labs can, when we understand them, empower us to address foundational imbalances in the body and determine what’s actually needed next.
-That may be a recommendation as simple as better hydration, and then again, it may very well be one of those fancy lab tests, depending on the case.
+That may be a recommendation as simple as better hydration, and then again, it may very well be one of those fancy lab tests.